 Due to essential maintenance in Main Gallery Two, some exhibits have been taken off display in order to protect them.
-These include the post war Labour Party posters and items relating to Thatcherism.
-They will be returned to display by Tues 28 March.
+They will be returned to display as soon as possible.
 If you have any queries, please contact email@example.com.

 21 January 2017 — 14 January 2018